 The Governors will ensure that the designated member of staff for child protection is given sufficient time to carry out his or her duties, including accessing training.

-All Governors will complete Level 2 Child Protection training every 2 years.
+All Governors will complete Safeguarding & Child Protection training on Induction and then every 2 years.

 The Governors will audit and review safeguarding practices in the school on a regular basis, and no less than annually, to ensure that: